ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

 ## Start A Backup Manually

 If I don't do anything, actually Cloud Backup is going to run the backup at the scheduled time.
-Stil, I would like to run it at least once to be sure it will run without errors.
+Still, I would like to run it at least once to be sure it will run without errors.
 I am using *BackupConfigurationId* to indicate which configuration I want to run.

     $ curl -i -X POST -d '{
        "Action" : "StartManual",